 To encourage your students to value academic integrity in your online classroom, consider the following:

-- Contact your departmental chair to ask about academic integrity policies for online learning.
+- Contact your Dean of Academic Affairs and the University’s Office on Student Conduct and Community Standards to ask about academic integrity policies for online learning.

 - Make sure that any files or images used in your exam are in a restricted access folder in Files so that students cannot access the files or images in the exam before they begin.
 To do this please follow these steps: